 Distance from Stone Mountain State Park: 35 miles (45 minutes)

 You don’t have to like The Andy Griffith Show to enjoy Mount Airy.
-And if you do, you can call this fun small town “Mayberry” as much as you want.
+And if you do, you can call this fun Surry County town “Mayberry” as much as you want.
 Start exploring downtown and you’ll find some cool souvenir shops and yummy places to eat.

 Personally, I like Walker’s Soda Fountain and The Snappy Lunch but you’ll see those food choices are tough to make, because of all the great restaurants in Mount Airy.

 Pilot Mountain State Park is nearby, too, and an awesome spot for gorgeous views and hikes, too.
 Keep heading east if you want more hikes.
 Hanging Rock State Park is as far as we’ll go from Stone Mountain, at about an hour and 15 minutes.